cutiness/reduced-word-combinatorics/README.md

 Preferrably, you need to have the `make` utility installed on your system.
 In `MacOS or Linux` you may compile everything with `make all`, there is no need for root privileges.

-By default the `Makefile` uses `GNU Project Compiler` if you are using something else, what you need to do is, create object files for `tower-diagram.cpp` and `functions.cpp`, after that you need to compile the driver code `reduced-word.cpp` together with those two helpers.
+By default the `Makefile` uses `GNU Project Compiler` if you are using something else, what you need to do is, create object files for `tower-diagram.cpp` and `functions.cpp`.
+After that you need to compile the driver code `reduced-word.cpp` together with those two helpers.
 With `gcc` it would look like the following:

 `g++ tower-digram.cpp` (by default the ouput file name is tower-diagram.o)